-Hargreaves Lansdown SIPP Review 2025
+Hargreaves Lansdown SIPP Review 2026

-Hargreaves Lansdown was founded in 1981 and has steadily grown into one of the UK’s largest and most trusted investment platforms.
+Hargreaves Lansdown was founded in 1981 and has steadily grown into one of the UK's largest and most trusted investment platforms.
 Initially focusing on fund research, the company has expanded into providing a broad range of investment services including ISAs, SIPPs, and general investment accounts.
 Their reputation rests on delivering strong customer support, user-friendly tools, and a wide selection of investment choices.
+As of 2026, HL manages over £172 billion in client assets and serves more than half a million SIPP clients.

 In this article, we will dive deeper into the Hargreaves Lansdown SIPP — exploring its features, fees, flexibility, and whether it might be the right pension solution for you.